 These phrases are written even in the Greek text.
 Surely this proves that there is significant Aramaic influence in the Greek.
 The Greek equivalents of these words are completely different, so if the NT was originally Greek, we should expect some original Greek phrases, right?

 For starters, if it meant to say Joseph was Mary's father, why does it not say that Joseph was the אב (av) of Mary?
 Why not say that Joseph "begat" (Syr.: ילד) Mary, as it does in the rest of the chapter?
 Why interrupt the entire flow of the verse (and the preceding 15 verses) to completely change gears mid-sentence?
-If it were meant to be understood as "father" we would expect the sentence structure to remain the same.
+If it were meant to be understood as "father" we would expect the sentence structure to remain the same, but it does not.

-Janet Magiera has produced not only an entire NT translation of the Peshitta, but she has also created an interlinear format, that is keyed to her own dictionaries and concordances.
+Janet Magiera has produced not only an entire NT translation of the Peshitta, but has also created an interlinear format, that is keyed to her own dictionaries and concordances.
 There is also Rev. David Bauscher's translation, which is quite popular.
-These two, along with the three mentioned above (Etheridge, Murdock, and Lamsa) are all traditional Christian translations, so that is why they are not popular among Messianics.
+These two, along with the three mentioned above (Etheridge, Murdock, and Lamsa) are all traditional Christian translations, so it is my theory that that is why they are not popular among Hebrew Roots groups.
 Most retain the name "Jesus" and the title "Christ" as well as "Lord" and "God" and other such terms.
 But, that's enough of a rabbit trail on that for now.

-I do not have time to lay our another possible explanation regarding the genealogy and how to reconcile it (hint: it involves the writings of Eusebius), but there are other ways of doing this.
+I will not be laying out an exposition of another possible explanation regarding the genealogy and how to reconcile it (hint: it involves the writings of Eusebius), but there are other ways of doing this.
 I will save one possibility for later on in this article when discussing Matthew's original language.
-Needless to say, what we CAN say for certain is that there is a reason no verified Syriac scholar agrees with the supposition that gowra is meant to be understood as "father."
+Needless to say, what we can say for certain is that there is a reason virtually no Syriac scholar agrees with the supposition that gowra is meant to be understood as "father:" because it isn't how the word is used in the passage.

 Matthew 19:24: In our next example, Matt.
 19:24, we saw how it talks about a camel going through the eye of a needle.
 That sounds kind of dumb, right?
 What sort of idiom is that?